SmallPieceLabs/Pacifica-Sentinel/README.md

 Sentinel operates as a non-stop monitoring and execution layer.
 It doesn't just trade for profit; it trades for **Equilibrium**.

 ### 1. Autonomous Monitoring (The Pulse)
-Utilizing Pacifica's low-latency **WebSocket** data streams, Sentinel tracks the spread between Mark and Oracle prices.
+Utilizing Pacifica's low-latency **WebSocket** and **Pyth Network’s Hermes API**, Sentinel tracks the spread between Mark and Oracle prices.
 It identifies "Liquidity Glitches"—anomalies indicating market failure rather than organic movements.

-### 2. The Liquidity Shield (Active Hedging)
+### 2. Autonomous AI Agent (Powered by Tether WDK)
-When critical deviation is detected (e.g., `>0.5%`), Sentinel automatically triggers **Delta-Neutral Hedging** strategies:
+Sentinel integrates the **Tether Wallet Development Kit (WDK)** to manage its own non-custodial identity.
+AI Skills allow the agent to evaluate market conditions and execute stabilizing trades autonomously when a "market wound" is detected.

-* **Market Balancing:** Executes counter-orders via the *Pacifica Python SDK* to absorb volatility and push the Mark price back to the Oracle anchor.
+### 3. Self-Preservation (Delta-Neutral Hedging)
-* **Risk Mitigation:** Proactively prevents liquidation engines from firing on artificial "wicks."
+To ensure the "Immune System" operates 24/7 without capital depletion, Sentinel employs a **Delta-Neutral Strategy**:

-### 3. Funding Rate Stabilization
+* **Active Balancing:** Executes counter-orders via the *Pacifica Python SDK* to absorb volatility.
-Sentinel monitors `next_funding` estimates.
-By providing counter-flow liquidity, it helps stabilize funding fees, ensuring the mechanism remains a healthy driver for price convergence.
+* **Risk Mitigation:** Simultaneously opens offsetting positions to keep total Delta near zero, protecting the system from directional market risk.

 ---